Gibson Les Paul Standard '50s

 So that's my new Les Paul.
 Just what the doctor ordered.

 A bit about the photography.
 I shot all of these in my studio.
 Lighting was courtesy of a single speedlight through a 24" Lastolite Ezybox.
 I shot most of the photos against a black seamless backdrop.
 For a few of the shots, I took the comforter off my bed and pressed it into duty as a fancier backdrop.
 As usual when I shoot with artificial light, I shot in manual mode on both the camera and the speedlight to lock down the settings, and used Nikon CLS to trigger and control the speedlight.
 Most of the shots were at f/1.8, f/2.5, or f/5, depending on whether I wanted more or less depth of field.
 I'm very pleased with how these turned out, despite having made one very significant blunder while shooting: I shot the photos in JPG instead of RAW!
-I almost never do that because I usually keep the camera in RAW mode.
-As a result, there is actually less post-processing on these photos than I would normally do because I didn't want to push things too far with the reduced bit depth.
-Still, they came out quite well in my opinion.
+I almost never do that because I usually keep my cameras in RAW mode.
+As a result, these photos are only very lightly processed because I didn't want to push things too far with the reduced bit depth of JPG.
+Luckily, they were pretty solid straight out of the camera and didn't require much tweaking.